County Court Judgement (CCJ)

 How to Apply for a Car Loan With a CCJ

-If you have a CCJ, or any type of bad credit, one of the simplest ways to get car finance is to apply through a broker like Wheelie Good Finance.
+If you have a CCJ, or any type of bad credit, one of the simplest ways to get car finance is to apply through a broker.
 When you make an application with us, we only perform soft credit checks, which don’t impact your credit rating.
 We’ll then search our panel of lenders to try and find a finance provider who can help.

 Many of our lenders will consider your application even if you do have a poor credit history, as they’ll also take other factors into account when making a loan decision.
 These include things like your income and expenditure, as well as your employment history.